dabrorius/dabrorius.github.io/_posts/2015-06-11-tested-be-thy-name.markdown

 date:   2015-06-11 15:15:00
 categories: ruby
 author: Filip Defar
+excerpt: "Developers often talk about different types of tests, but it seems to be a bit hard to keep track of what each type of tests is supposed to do."
 ---
-People often talk about different types of tests, but it seems to be a bit hard to keep track of what each type of tests is supposed to do.
+Developers often talk about different types of tests, but it seems to be a bit hard to keep track of what each type of tests is supposed to do.
 I decided to create a short guide from a web developer's perspective.

 The confusing part is that people often mix two different things.
 One is _testing level_ and the other is _testing type_.
 Another important thing is that you shouldn't assume we talk about writing automated tests here.
 Clicking inside a browser manually is also considered testing.
 Let's talk about testing levels first.